kostergroup/SIMsalabim-The-Shell/README.md

 Note: The Shell does not support all features and functionality that SIMsalabim has to offer.
 To use all functionality, download and run the SIMSalabim project on your machine as described in the [SIMsalabim Project readme](https://github.com/sheester/SIMsalabim-web/tree/development/SIMsalabim#quickstart-guide).
 For a full overview of the functionality of SIMSalabim, refer to the [SIMsalabim manual](https://raw.githubusercontent.com/kostergroup/SIMsalabim/master/Docs/Manual.pdf).

-Currently supported functionality in The Shell is (only for SimSS, ZimT is not supported):
+Currently supported functionality in The Shell is:
-- Define the device parameters based on a default template or upload your own device parameters.
+- Define your device via the device parameters on a template or upload your own device parameters.
+- Full flexibility in defining the number of layers and their parameters
+- Use optics (based on the Transfermatrix method) to calculate a generation profile
-- Upload and use a experimental JV curve
+- Upload an experimental JV curve and compare it to a simulated JV curve
 - Upload and use a generation profile
 - Upload and use a definition of multiple trap levels
-- Plot and investigate the simulation results (Var.dat & JV.dat)
+- Plot, analyze and download the simulation results
+- Simulate Steady State JV curves
+- Simulate the EQE of a device
+- Simulate a JV hysteresis experiment and compare it to an experimental JV curve
+- Simulate an impedance spectroscopy experiment
+- Simulate an IMPS experiment
+- Simulate a capacitance-voltage experiment

 ## Table of Contents